GabrielDosReis/open-axiom/README.md

 This is OpenAxiom, the open scientific computation system.

-OpenAxiom is a free software for symbolic and algebraic computations.
+OpenAxiom is a BSD-licensed free software for symbolic and algebraic computations.
 It offers an interactive environment, including  an expressive programming language, a compiler, a large set of libraries (algebras) of interest to researchers and practitioners of computational sciences.
+It is based on the original AXIOM system open sourced by NAG in 2002, which was previsouly developed at the IBM TJ Watson Research center.

 OpenAxiom strives to support ubiquitous, advanced, high quality open source computer algebra on major operating systems, in particular